 2. to hold in honor or high respect; revere:

 to honor one's self,

 Hi!
 I'm Honor :)

-I'm little, I'm passionate about ancient healing and I laugh a lot and love having fun.
+I'm little, I'm passionate about ancient healing and I laugh a lot!
 Even when I get nervous I tend to smile.
-(A bad habit that once got me into a lot of trouble!)
+(A habit that once got me into a lot of trouble!)

 I also have a BIG heart and my dharma here on this planet is to help others, (although my little brother reminded me recently on social media that's because I'm bossy... haha.)

 I'm Pitta Vata, with the fiery courage and determination of Pitta, and a constant stream of Vata ideas and changing things up.

 My first yoga class was in Sri Lanka in 1996, in the first few seconds I was hooked!

 I knew I'd love it even before I went and it was only a matter of time before I decided to teach.
 In 2002 I gained distinction in a 2 year C.H.Ed Yoga teaching diploma.

 My most inspirational teacher is Monica Haar, my first Iyengar yoga teacher.